narwhalacademy/zebra-crossing/README.md

 - Any password less than 10 characters is bad, but it's also okay-to-string-together-non-sequitur-words.
 - Double check the security questions for your key online services (email, bank, Facebook, etc.) and make sure that they're not easy to answer by friends/looking you up on Google.
 - Start using a different password for every service, because password leaks happen all the time.
 To make this easy, use a password manager ([Lifehacker reviews them here](https://lifehacker.com/5529133/five-best-password-managers)) to store/autofill/generate them.
 For now, make sure you use a unique password for essential services (email, social media, banking, cloud storage).
-- Use a non-common/obvious unlock code for your phone: at least 7 digits, and preferably a mix of letters and numbers.
+- Use a non-common/obvious unlock code for your phone with at least 8 digits.
-- On iPhone, turn off USB Accessories in Settings > Face ID & Passcode > Allow Access When Locked.
+- On iPhone, turn off USB Accessories in Settings → Face ID & Passcode → Allow Access When Locked.

 #### Encrypt your devices